xpsi-group/neost/README.rst

 Installation and Testing
 ------------------------

-NEoST has a complex set of dependencies, and is therefore currently best installed from source.
+NEoST is best installed from source.
 The documentation provides `step-by-step installation instructions <https://xpsi-group.github.io/neost/install.html>`_ for Linux and for limited MacOS systems.